How to Pass the P&G Online Test? – Ultimate Guide with Free Practice Questions

 The Personality Test checks if you would fit in with P&G’s work culture.

 Preparing for personality tests is challenging.
 When applying for a role at Procter and Gamble you felt working for the company would be a good fit for you.
-In the assessment, you have to convince P&G of that.
+In the assessment test, you have to convince P&G of that.
 Unfortunately, it is not as simple as saying “I am me.”

-A personality test is assessing the persona you would present in the workplace, not your “at home persona.”
+A personality test is assessing the persona you would present in the workplace, not your “at-home persona.”
 We all present differently in different situations.
+This is a crucial part that you must remember.

 Remember behavior reveals personality.
 In a personality test, you are not being asked to change who you are.
 You are being asked to present the behavior that is appropriate in the workplace.